Cowboys News App [Android]

 Don’t Sleep on G/C Adam Redmond for Cowboys 2021 Roster

-Also in the mix last year was Redmond, who's lived on the border between the official roster and for three seasons now with the Cowboys.
+Also in the mix last year was Redmond, who's lived on the border between the official roster and practice squad for three seasons now with the Cowboys.
 He's never been entrusted with a primary backup role but Dallas has activated him for 14 games in recent years.

 Even if Dallas chooses McGovern to be the primary backup at center, Redmond could still make the roster for additional interior line depth.
 He's even listed as a guard/center on the team's official website, speaking to that ever-valuable trait of versatility.